 A more in-depth guide to getting a California contractor’s license is available here.

-The California Contractor License (No Roofer or Pool License) Bond may have a required bond amount of $15,000; however, the cost of most surety bonds is typically only a percentage of that bond amount.
+The California Contractor License (No Roofer or Pool License) Bond may have a required bond amount of $25,000; however, the cost of most surety bonds is typically only a percentage of that bond amount.
 Surety companies calculate a premium quote for applicants based on the analysis of several factors, including credit.
-Individuals with excellent credit and significant experience in the industry may see their premium for a CA Contractor License Bond starting at around $100.
+Individuals with excellent credit and significant experience in the industry may see their premium for a CA Contractor License Bond starting at around 1% of the bond amount.
 Fill out the application form on our site to receive your free quote within 24 hours.

 In most cases, the original bond will be mailed to you, so you can then file it with the obligee (the CSLB).
 Fortunately, the California CSLB will accept the original document or an electronically filed version.
 Whether or not you can file electronically will depend on the surety company that writes your bond.
 Make sure to file your bond with the CSLB within 90 days of the bond’s effective date to complete your contractor’s license application.